Kim Wayans

-Kimberly Nichole Wayans (born October 16, 1961) is an American actress and comedian.
-Wayans is the sister of Keenen Ivory, Damon Sr., Marlon, Shawn and Nadia Wayans.
+Kimberly Nichole Wayans (born October 16, 1961) is an American actress.
+She is the sister of Keenen Ivory, Damon Sr., Marlon, Shawn, and Nadia Wayans and aunt of Damien Dante among others.
 She is best known for her numerous roles on the Fox sketch comedy show In Living Color (1990–94), and Tonia Harris on In the House (1995–98).
+Wayans has also directed episodes for several series, including Bunk'd, The Neighborhood, and My Wife and Kids.

 Early life

 Wayans was born in New York City, the daughter of Elvira Alethia (Green), a homemaker and social worker, and Howell Stouten Wayans, a supermarket manager.
 Wayans is one of ten siblings, several of whom have become actors and comedians.
 She and her family lived in New York City's Chelsea neighborhood, and were Jehovah's Witnesses.
 Wayans graduated from Wesleyan University, where she studied English.